In-Home Supportive Services (IHSS)

 The In-Home Supportive Services (IHSS) program provides homecare services to Medi-Cal eligible aged, blind or individuals with disabilities, including children, to assist them to remain safely in their own homes as an alternative to out-of-home care.

+IHSS is the largest home and community-based program available in California.
+It is a core component of the state’s long-term care system.
 Some special needs individuals who may qualify for IHSS services are: children with disabilities, hospice patients, and hospital discharge patients.

 What services are available?

 Types of services may include help with preparing meals, bathing, dressing, laundry, shopping or transportation.
 Some types of paramedical services may also be provided, such as wound care.
 IHSS can also provide protective supervision for people who need their provider to watch them for unsafe behavior such as wandering outside and getting lost.

 Read below for more detailed information about IHSS eligibility requirements and how to apply.
 If you think you need IHSS services call the TIES Line (1-800-675-8437).
 A social worker will call you back to schedule a home visit to determine your eligibility and need for IHSS.
 Based on your ability to safely perform certain tasks for yourself, the social worker will assess the IHSS tasks that you need and authorize an amount of time for each one.
 The assessment of need includes information given by you and, if appropriate, by your family, friends, physician or other health care practitioner.
 You will be qualified of your eligibility for IHSS by mail.
 The mailed notice will include the total number of hours you were qualified for and the number of hours for each individual IHSS task.